Jesalim/Jesalim.github.io/README.md

-# Jesalim.github.io
+## Jessica Gichuru Portfolio
-This is a repo containing my portfolio using HTML,CSS and Javascript.
+Crested using HTML,CSS and Javascript